hyotang666/jingoh/doc/tester/make-requirement.G.md

 * :ignore-warning
 When you know test form signals warning, but want to ignore it, you need to specify this option with true.

+* :with-restarts
+This is designed for using with :signals key to test restart is established.
+Expected restarts are specified as restart name (symbol) or list of restart names.
+Not be evaluated.
 ## Example:

 ## Affected-By: